Catherine Lacoste: Dominating amateur tournaments in late 1960's

+Early retirement from tournament golf

 At the age of 25, having won several of the most prestigious tournaments in the world, Lacoste retired from tournament golf, except a few appearances in France and Spain, and never turned professional.

 The following years, Lacoste continued to play for her country's team at the Espirito Santo Trophy, where she finished second individually in 1970 and in 1976, and the European Ladies' Team Championship, being part of the winning team again in 1975.
 After her competitive career, she served as a non-playing captain of the French women's senior amateur team.

+Since around the age of 65, Lacoste does not play golf at all, due to injuries and surgeries in her knees and shoulders.

 Personal life

 Lacoste is the daughter of French tennis player René Lacoste (1904–1996), winner of seven Grand Slam singles titles, and his wife Simone de la Chaume (1908–2001), in 1927, first French winner of the British Ladies Amateur.
 They married in 1930.

 She has been a member of the board of Lacoste, the major fashion company, founded in 1933 by her father, who invented the crocodile trademark.
 The management of the company was transferred in 1963 from her father to her brother Bernard Lacoste (1931–2006).
 The family sold the company and the brand in November 2012 to Swiss family-held group Maus Frères.

 The Chantaco Golf Club has always been managed by a member of the Lacoste family.
 In 1974, Lacoste succeeded her mother as president, with assistance of her brother François.
 In 2009, she was replaced by Camille Lacoste, the niece of her parents, until 2013, when Camille was replaced by Lacoste's daughter Veronique Smondack.
 Lacoste was awarded Honorary President of the club.

 In 1970, Lacoste married Jaime Prado y Colón de Carvajal and the couple had four children.
 Her youngest daughter Veronique played collegiately at Wake Forest University, North Carolina, in 1998.
 Her second oldest daughter Caroline Devaux, also took up the game.

 Until 1978, Lacoste competed under the name Catherine Lacoste de Prado.
 After divorcing from her first husband, she married Angel Piñero, a classical guitar player, in 2000.
 Besides living in Saint-Jean-de-Luz, the two of them have a home in Madrid, Spain.